 - Lenny movie (1974) review: Director Bob Fosse and screenwriter/playwright Julian Barry’s unfocused, haphazard biopic about the polemical stand-up comedian Lenny Bruce is further impaired by the casting of edgy and neurotic but painfully unfunny Dustin Hoffman in the title role.
 On the plus side, Valerie Perrine is exceptional as Bruce’s troubled wife, stripper Honey Harlow.

-Shot in gritty, cinéma vérité-style black and white by Dirty Harry and Play Misty for Me cinematographer Bruce Surtees, Bob Fosse’s 1974 movie Lenny has two major assets: The ever-relevant free speech issues it raises and the riveting presence of Cannes Film Festival winner and Academy Award/BAFTA Best Actress nominee Valerie Perrine (in what amounts to a supporting role).
+Shot in gritty, cinéma vérité-style black and white by Dirty Harry and Play Misty for Me cinematographer Bruce Surtees, Bob Fosse’s 1974 Lenny movie biopic has two major assets: The ever-relevant free speech issues it raises and the riveting presence of Cannes Film Festival winner and Academy Award/BAFTA Best Actress nominee Valerie Perrine (in what amounts to a supporting role).

 The film itself, however, is only sporadically provocative or absorbing.
 In fact, considering the talent involved and the fertile material at hand, Lenny turns out to be a major artistic letdown.